Kalikoze/be_resources/module3/assessments/amypode.md

 }
 ```

 __Note:__ Most places on Earth have an antipode in the ocean.
 Use "Hong Kong" as a test city.
-It's antipode is somewhere in Argentina.
+Its antipode is somewhere in Argentina.

 **APIs**